GridProtectionAlliance/openXDA/README.md

 The openXDA database needs to be configured with information on the devices that provide it data.
 The steps to do this are:

-1. Create a DeviceDefinitions.xml file.
+1. Create the DeviceDefinitions.xml file.
 This is done by:
-  * Manually creating a DeviceDefinitions.xml file.
-Check out the example xml files for [DFR Relays](https://raw.githubusercontent.com/GridProtectionAlliance/openXDA/master/Source/Documentation/Device%20Definitions%20Examples%20%26%20Templates/DeviceDefinitionsExample-DFR.xml) and [PQ Devices](https://raw.githubusercontent.com/GridProtectionAlliance/openXDA/master/Source/Documentation/Device%20Definitions%20Examples%20%26%20Templates/DeviceDefinitionsExample-PQ.xml) to see what fields are necessary.
+ * Filling out the Excel template for [DFRs](https://github.com/GridProtectionAlliance/openXDA/blob/master/Source/Documentation/Device%20Definitions%20Examples%20&%20Templates/openXDA%20Configuration%20Template%20-%20DFR.xlsx?raw=true) or [PQ Monitors and Relays](https://github.com/GridProtectionAlliance/openXDA/blob/master/Source/Documentation/Device%20Definitions%20Examples%20&%20Templates/openXDA%20Configuration%20Template%20-%20PQ.xlsx?raw=true) and using the [the DeviceDefinitionParser](https://github.com/GridProtectionAlliance/DeviceDefinitionParser/releases) to convert the template(s) to the DeviceDefinitions.xml file.
-  * OR
+ * **OR**
-  * Filling out the Excel template for [DFR Relays](https://github.com/GridProtectionAlliance/openXDA/blob/master/Source/Documentation/Device%20Definitions%20Examples%20&%20Templates/openXDA%20Configuration%20Template%20-%20DFR.xlsx?raw=true) or [PQ Devices](https://github.com/GridProtectionAlliance/openXDA/blob/master/Source/Documentation/Device%20Definitions%20Examples%20&%20Templates/openXDA%20Configuration%20Template%20-%20PQ.xlsx?raw=true) and using the [the DeviceDefinitionParser](https://github.com/GridProtectionAlliance/DeviceDefinitionParser/releases) to convert the files to the DeviceDefinitions.xml file.
+ * Manually creating the DeviceDefinitions.xml file.
+Check out the example xml files for      [DFRs](https://raw.githubusercontent.com/GridProtectionAlliance/openXDA/master/Source/Documentation/Device%20Definitions%20Examples%20%26%20Templates/DeviceDefinitionsExample-DFR.xml) and [PQ Monitors and Relays](https://raw.githubusercontent.com/GridProtectionAlliance/openXDA/master/Source/Documentation/Device%20Definitions%20Examples%20%26%20Templates/DeviceDefinitionsExample-PQ.xml) to see what fields are necessary.
-* Save the DeviceDefinitions.xml file in the folder where openXDA is installed.
+* Save the DeviceDefinitions.xml file in the folder where openXDA is installed. (rename the existing file or replace it)
-* Run the ldconfig.bat script included in openXDA and found in the program directory to configure the database from the DeviceDefinitions.xml file.
+* To configure the database from the DeviceDefinitions.xml file, run the ldconfig.bat script included with openXDA and found in the folder where openXDA is installed.

 ## Downloads
 * Download a stable release from the releases page [here](https://github.com/GridProtectionAlliance/openXDA/releases).